xebia/cypress-meetup-2018/docs/commandline.md

 npx cypress run --spec cypress/integration/my_spec.js
 ```

-with knowing how to run a single spec file from the commandline,
+With knowing how to run a single spec file from the commandline,
 here are some more exercises in the form of challenges, to make you even more familiar with the commandline options even better.

 ### Exercise 1: running tests in Headless mode
-run all your tests from the commandline in Headless mode.
+Run all your tests from the commandline in Headless mode.

 ### Exercise 2: Running tests from CLI in Chrome
-run all your tests from the commandline with the chrome browser
+Run all your tests from the commandline with the chrome browser

 ### Exercise 3: Video's
-edit one of your spec-files, so it will fail on an assert.
+Edit one of your spec-files, so it will fail on an assert.
 Now run this spec-file headless from the commandline.
 You will see in the output in your terminal that the test fails.
 Now you can check the video that has been made.